University of Engineering and Technology (Peru): History

 It is a private university in Lima, Peru.
 Its campus is located in the district of Barranco.

 The University of Engineering and Technology was founded on September 1, 2011, by the Peruvian engineer and businessman Eduardo Hochschild, leader of the Hochschild Group.

 The construction of the UTEC was carried out on the remains of the huaca "La Viñita", the last pre-Columbian archaeological vestige of Barranco, which was located at the intersection of the Quebrada de Armendáriz and the Vía Expresa, covering some 5000 m².

 It opened in 2012 and its founders intended that it would be disruptive to Peru by supplying a new type of engineer.

 The buildings were designed by Irish architects Yvonne Farrell and Shelley McNamara of Grafton Architects.
 The building was considered the best new building in 2016 and it won the "Silver Lion" award at the 13th edition of the Venice Biennale.
-In 2020, Farrell and McNamara received the Pritzker Price, one of their selected works was the UTEC building.
+In 2020, Farrell and McNamara received the Pritzker Prize; one of their selected works was the UTEC building.